IRF2BPL

 How many people have IRF2BPL-related syndrome?

-As of 2019, about 20 people in the world with changes in the IRF2BPL gene had been described in the medical literature.
+As of 2024, at least 73 people with IRF2BPL-related syndrome have been identified in a medical clinic.
 The first case of IRF2BPL-related syndrome was described in 2018.
 Scientists expect to find more people who have the syndrome as access to genetic testing improves.

 +